IuliaCipleu-Endava/Notes-Creator-For-Teams-Recordings/README.md

 Content-Type: application/json

 {
   "input_folder": "path/to/transcripts",
   "output_folder": "path/to/output",
   "previous_count": 0,
   "current_count": 10
 }
 ```

 - `input_folder`: Folder containing Teams `.docx` or `.vtt` transcripts.
 - `output_folder`: Where summaries will be saved.
-- `previous_count`, `current_count`: Used to process only new files.
+- `previous_count`, `current_count`: Used to process only new files (difference = number of new files).

 ### Output